vybuin/csci5541-hw3/README.md

-# HW3: Finetuning LLMs for text classification
+# HW4: Generating and evaluating text

 ## Installation
 Make sure Python 3.11+ is installed, then run: